Naggi-Goishi/ShoboDot/README.md

 ![ShoboDot Welcome](img/shobodot_welcome.png)

-*ShoboDot is a easy way to embed the dots canvas into your app* This is all written in pure Javascript.
+*ShoboDot is a easy way to embed the dots canvas into your app*<br>
+This is all written in pure Javascript.

 # How to setup

 You need only three steps.

-1. Include shobodot.min.js in your header of HTML file.
+First.
+Include shobodot.min.js in your header of HTML file.
 ```html
 <script src='path/to/shobodot.min.js'></script>
 ```
-2. Prepare the element, whose class is shobodot and set height and width of it as you like.
+Second.
+Prepare the element, whose class is shobodot and set height and width of it as you like.
 ```html
 <div class='shobodot' style='height:100px; width:100%;'></div>
 ```
-3. Write one line of Javascript.
+Third.
+Write one line of Javascript.
 ```html
 <script>
   var shobodot = new ShoboDot();